 2. The keypad is the most simple form of verification hardware and used when access control is implemented using passwords or PIN.
 These are usually used when there are a limited number of users with authorized access.
 They can also be used for multi-level authentication in combination with some other mechanism.

-3. Card readers to read different types of cards like smart cards, proximity cards and magnetic stripe cards can be used to read access cards provided to authorized persons.
+3. Card readers to read different types of cards like smart cards, proximity cards, and magnetic stripe cards can be used to read access cards provided to authorized persons.
 They use one of the different communication technologies discussed in the next section to read data from the cards.

-4. Biometric readers authentication relies on a body part to authenticate a user.
+4. Biometric reader’s authentication relies on a body part to authenticate a user.
 Biometric readers are capable of reading fingerprints, retina scans or facial features and match them with the patterns stored in the system for all users.
-Since these are unique features which cannot be copied, biometric access control systems can ensure higher security and provide reliable data for attendance management.
+Since these are unique features that cannot be copied, biometric access control systems can ensure higher security and provide reliable data for attendance management.
 They can be used with smart cards to provide faster and secure access.

 We will now discuss the different ways in which various components of a modern access control system can communicate with each other

 1. RFID: Radio Frequency Identification (RFID) uses electromagnetic radio waves for communication between the card and the reader.
 RFID smart cards store information on an embedded chip.
 When the card is brought near the reader, the chip in the card is powered on due to the electromagnetic field of the reader.
 Wireless communication is then established between the card and the reader which enables the transfer of data required for authentication.

 2. NFC: Near Field Communication (NFC) is similar to RFID and allows the card and the reader to communicate with each other because of the electromagnetic induction field that is created between them when they are brought near to each other.